Winners and losers from first night of second Democratic debate

 The 2020 Democratic candidates began their second debate on Tuesday night, with the first 10 candidates facing off in Detroit.
+Below are some winners and losers.

 Winners